kmonsoor/netdata-influx-grafana/README.md

-# Grafana Dashboard for (Netdata --> InfluxDB via opentsdb)-based system-health monitoring system
+# Grafana dashboard for Netdata (Netdata -> InfluxDB via opentsdb) based system health monitoring system

-To use this dashboard:
+## How to use

  1. Copy the raw version of the `grafana-dashboard.json` [from here](https://raw.githubusercontent.com/kmonsoor/netdata-influx-grafana/master/grafana-dashboard.json).
  2. Modify **all** the `datasource` from `your-influxdb` to your datastore's name that you've defined in your Grafana.
  3. Update **all** the `measurement`s in the JSON e.g. `"netdata.system.cpu.user"` to `your-prefix.system.cpu.user`.
  4. Now, create a new dashboard using the `Import` button on Grafana's dashboard-list menu.

+## Source

 Initially it was based on [this dashboard on Grafana gallery](https://grafana.com/dashboards/1295).

-Later updated mainly to include templates for machine names.
+Later updated mainly to include [templates for machine names](https://grafana.com/dashboards/2701).

-## Netdata setup
+## Additional setup details

+### Netdata

 ~~~~
 [backend]